vincentt14/vincentt14/README.md

 ### Hi! 👋🏻 I'm Vincent.

 An informatics student that likes to build websites which focuses on front-end.
-And also someone who has high motivation and passion in the studies of making interesting dynamic websites.
+And also someone who has high motivation and passion in the studies of learning or building dynamic and interactive websites.

-I'm currently focused on learning about Back-End web development - Java Spring Boot also improving my knowledge in Front-End - React.js.
+I'm currently focused on learning about web development Back-End - <a href="https://spring.io/guides/gs/spring-boot/">Java Spring Boot</a>, Front-End - <a href="https://nextjs.org/">Next.js</a>

 Btw this is my undergraduate thesis project which uses Laravel to make a web-based diagnose application regarding diabetes mellitus disease called <a href="https://diacare.site">DiaCare</a>.
 You can give it a try til 26 june bcs Hostinger will expired.
 <!--